simping4jesus/lph/lph.md

 "They are!
 My boyfriend got them for me and I finally got around to wearing them."

-"Hey have you seen the new guy?"
+"Hey, have you seen the new guy?"

 "The big brute?
 Yeah.
 Gross."